Hernia (All Types) Surgery: Everything You Need to Know

 Avoiding Heavy Lifting

-Always lift with your knees, not your back.
-Don’t overstrain your core.
+Lift with your knees, not your back, and never overstrain your core.

 Managing Chronic Cough or Constipation